Penalized Overdamped and Underdamped Langevin Monte Carlo Algorithms for Constrained Sampling: Main Results

 Moreover, if we further assume that the assumptions of Corollary~\ref{cor:strongly:convex} hold, then $\frac{1}{\lambda_{\ast}}\leq\mathcal{O}\left(1\right)$, and we have $\hat{K}=\tilde{\mathcal{O}}\left(\frac{d^{17}}{\varepsilon^{392}}\right)$ and $\eta=\tilde{\Theta}\left(\frac{\varepsilon^{196}}{d^{8}}\right)$. \end{prop}

-\textbf{Penalized Stochastic Gradient Hamiltonian Monte Carlo.} Next, we consider the extension of Hamiltonian Monte Carlo to allow stochastic gradient, known as the stochastic gradient Hamiltonian Monte Carlo (SGHMC) in the literature \citep{chen2014stochastic,chen2015convergence,GGZ}.
-Let us consider the penalized stochastic gradient Hamiltonian Monte Carlo (PSGHMC):
+\textbf{Penalized Stochastic Gradient Underdamped Langevin Monte Carlo.} Next, we consider the extension of underdamped Langevin Monte Carlo to allow stochastic gradient, which we refer to as the stochastic gradient underdamped Langevin Monte Carlo (SGULMC).
+Such algorithms have been studied in the unconstrained setting in the literature \citep{chen2014stochastic,chen2015convergence,GGZ}.
+We now consider the penalized stochastic gradient underdamped Langevin Monte Carlo (PSGULMC):

 where $(\xi_{k},\xi'_{k})$ are i.i.d. $2d$-dimensional Gaussian noises independent of the initial condition $v_{0},x_{0}$, centered with covariance matrix given in \eqref{defn:cov} and $\psi_{k}(t)$ are defined in \eqref{defn:psi}, and finally, we recall that the gradient noise satisfies Assumption~\ref{assump:grad:noise}.
 We follow \citet{GGZ} by assuming that the probability law $\mu_{0}$ of the initial state $(x_{0},v_{0})$ satisfies the following exponential integrability condition: